Edwin Samuel Crump: Career and accomplishments

-Crump joined the Indian Service of Engineers in 1906 and was based in Punjab Province, British India.
+Edwin Samuel Crump joined the Indian Service of Engineers in 1906 and was based in Punjab Province, British India.
 Here he was engaged in irrigation projects of the Punjab Water Station.
+Crump developed key concepts of outlet flexibility and proportional distribution, introduced the 'Crump outlet,' and provided hydraulic formulations influencing canal module design and irrigation practice.
+Crump was the inventor of the 'Crump weir' that is named after him.
+The Crump weir is a two dimensional triangular weir with a horizontal crest in the transverse direction and a triangular crest shape in the stream-wise direction.
+Crump weirs are used as measuring structures in open channels.

 During World War I Crump served as an engineer in South Africa.
 Crump retired from the Indian Service of Engineers in 1937.
 After returning to England, Crump joined in 1949 the newly established Hydraulics Research Station at Wallingford, Oxfordshire, part of the Hydraulic Research Organisation, Department of Scientific and Industrial Research.
 In 1952 he was promoted to Senior Scientific Officer, retiring in 1956.

 Honors and recognition

 Crump was made Companion of the Indian Empire (CIE) at the King's Birthday Honours of 1936 for his work with the Indian Service of Engineers as Superintending Engineer, Public Works Department (Irrigation Branch), Punjab Province.

-Edwin Samuel Crump was the inventor of the Crump weir that is named for him.
-The Crump weir is a two dimensional triangular weir with a horizontal crest in the transverse direction and a triangular crest shape in the stream-wise direction.
-Crump weirs are used as measuring structures in open channels.
+The Crump weir is named for its inventor, Edwin Samuel Crump.